MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.PowerPoint.PPT.HasUserEditedDocument

 Collected when a user starts editing a document.
-Microsoft uses this data to calculate active users who edited a PowerPoint document
+Microsoft uses this data to calculate active users who edited a PowerPoint document.

 The following fields are collected: